Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 The square number landed on after completion of a player's turn was to be highlighted.

 This could be achieved by targeting the relevant index (bearing in mind indexes start at 0).
-Whilst doable, would it not be easier to target an integer rather than parse strings etc.
+Whilst doable, I considered if it was easier to target an integer rather than parse strings etc.

 Also I was wished to display the board in a classical format.